 Winter RV camping may be less common than other seasons, but it has its highlights!
-Winter campers enjoy the best attractions with much less traffic, don’t have to deal with bugs and mosquitos, experience quieter environments, and see famous landscapes blanketed in white snow.
+Winter campers enjoy the best attractions with much less traffic, don’t have to deal with bugs and mosquitoes, experience quieter environments, and see famous landscapes blanketed in white snow.
 Of course, the unique winter camping experience also demands a winter camping checklist to equip you with everything you will need on the road.
 With different weather conditions, your RV may need extra upkeep, and so might your body in order to stay safe from the cold.

 RV Prep for Winter Camping